EEricHwang/EEricHwang.github.io/_pages/research.md

 </div>
 <hr>

-However, strong reliance of communication between AVs could give rise to the system vulnerabilities toward cyberattacks (e.g., denial-of-sertive (DoS), false-data-injection (FDI), stealthy attacks, etcs.).
+Nevertheless, strong reliance of communication between AVs could give rise to the system vulnerabilities toward cyberattacks (e.g., denial-of-sertive (DoS), false-data-injection (FDI), stealthy attacks, etcs.).
 These malicious incursions may disrupt the integrity of information exchange among AVs, potentially jeopardizing their abilities to achieve their designed tasks.
 Consequently, in the MAS, computer science, and control communities, numerous research have been studied to reactively mitigate/reduce the detrimental effects of cyber threats.

 <hr>
 <div style="text-align:center;">